B-McDonnell/autopi/tests/automated_tests/automated_tests.md

 No execution order for test files or tests in a file is guaranteed.

 Test folders should be named with the stem of the script name.
-That is, 'CSM_getip.py' test folder should be named 'CSM_getip'.
+That is, `CSM_getip.py` test folder should be named `CSM_getip`.
 Non-compliance will be punished severely...